Last updated: June 20, 2026

 - Not checking voicemail, mail, email, or the benefits portal for requests.

-- Missing SNAP, TANF, unemployment, or legal-aid deadlines.
+- Missing SNAP, TANF, unemployment, child care, or legal-aid deadlines.

 - Throwing away denial letters.
 The appeal deadline is usually on the notice.

-- Giving up after one pantry or agency says no.
+- Giving up after one pantry, shelter, or agency says no.

 If you are denied, delayed, or overwhelmed

 If a benefit is denied, read the notice before calling.
 Look for the reason, deadline, appeal rights, and missing documents.
-If the notice is confusing, ask the agency what is missing.
+If the notice is confusing, ask the agency what rule was used and what proof is missing.
 If the issue is urgent, ask for a supervisor or same-day callback.

 Backup options when funding is limited